 ASCC – Advanced Structures and Composites Center

-The Barbara Wheatland Geospatial Analysis Laboratory (part of Barbara Wheatland Geospatial Programs) in Nutting Hall was created and endowed with a generous grant from the Maine Timberlands Charitable Trust (MTCT).
+The Barbara Wheatland Geospatial Analysis Laboratory in Nutting Hall was created and endowed with a generous grant from the Maine Timberlands Charitable Trust (MTCT).
 The new lab ensures that current and future SFR students have access to state of the art remote sensing and geospatial analysis research and teaching facilities.
 The lab includes 40 dual-monitor computer workstations with the latest hardware and software, furniture, and modern lighting.

 Center for Research on Sustainable Forests

 Formed to serve as an information clearinghouse for forest scientists and the public, the CRSF compliments UMaine’s School of Forest Resources, houses the Cooperative Forestry Research Unit, and has over 30 cooperating faculty members across the University.
 Additionally, the Center is part of the Northeastern States Research Cooperative – a competitive grants program that funds research on the 26-million-acre Northern Forests, which covers much of Maine, New Hampshire, Vermont and New York.